arbet/wordpress-user-posts-per-page/readme.txt

 * Works with posts, pages and custom post types
 * Compatible with Marketpress, Woocommerce and any plugin which uses custom posts to display its data
 * Works on Category pages, tag pages, author pages, archive pages, and custom post type archive pages.
-* New data dynamically loaded via AJAX
-* AJAX pagination out of the box
 * Number of posts per page remembered for logged in users
 * Cookie set for non-logged in users to remember settings
 * On network installs, network administrator is able to set the default number of posts per page across the whole network